opentensor/developer-docs/docs/getting-started/wallets.md

 - Creating a subnet and obtaining a `netuid` for the newly-created subnet.
 The `netuid` is associated with the coldkey because subnet owner operations should be secure and conducted infrequently.
 - Emissions to the subnet owner are deposited directly to the subnet owner's coldkey.

-**Security**: A coldkey is always encrypted when in your device storage.
+**Encryption**: A coldkey is always encrypted when in your device storage.
 Only ever decrypted in-memory and only when needed.

 A coldkey is like a highly secure key you use to access a safe where your valuables are stored.
 The coldkey is used less frequently than the hotkey, and is stored very securely to minimize the risk of unauthorized access.

-:::tip To keep your coldkey more secure, you may consider a hardware signer.
-A hardware signer is a secure method of storing your coldkey.
-It provides a separation between online devices and your private key.
-Some options include the [Polkadot Vault](https://wiki.polkadot.network/docs/polkadot-vault) application, a [Ledger wallet](https://www.ledger.com/), among others.

-Additionally, you might consider using a [MultiSig (multiple signature) wallet](https://wiki.polkadot.network/docs/learn-account-multisig), or a [Proxy account setup](https://wiki.polkadot.network/docs/learn-proxies).
+:::tip Learn more about coldkey security

+For general coverage of `btcli` security and usage considerations across persona, see: [Bittensor CLI: Permissions Guide](../btcli-permissions)

+See also:

+- [Wallets, Coldkeys and Hotkeys in Bittensor](../getting-started/wallets) for an introduction to the authentication technology used in Bittensor.
+- [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security) for contrete security details about managing keys material.

 :::

 <!-- <center>
 <ThemedImage